Ben Godfrey: Everton

-Godfrey signed for Premier League club Everton on 5 October 2020 on a five-year contract for an undisclosed fee, reported by The Athletic to be an initial £20 million, potentially rising to £25 million in add-ons.
-He made his debut on 17 October in a Merseyside derby against Liverpool in a 2–2 draw at home in the Premier League, coming on as a 31st-minute substitute after an injury to Séamus Coleman.
+On 5 October 2020, Godfrey signed for Premier League club Everton on a five-year contract for an undisclosed fee, reported by The Athletic to be an initial £20 million, potentially rising to £25 million in add-ons.
+He made his debut on 17 October in a Merseyside derby against local rivals Liverpool in a 2–2 draw at home in the Premier League, coming on as a 31st-minute substitute after an injury to right-back and captain Séamus Coleman.
 Adam Jones of the Liverpool Echo said that Godfrey "was thrown into the deep end for his debut and stood up to the task very well".

 At the end of his first season at the club, Godfrey was voted by Everton fans as the club's Young Player of the Season.

-Atalanta
+Atalanta and loans out

 On 28 June 2024, Godfrey moved to Italy, signing for Serie A club Atalanta for an undisclosed fee reported to be in the region of £11 million with a sell-on clause.

 On 5 January 2025, having made just five appearances since joining Atalanta, Godfrey returned to the Premier League, joining Ipswich Town on loan for the remainder of the 2024–25 season.
 He made his debut a week later when starting in Ipswich's 3–0 home win over Bristol Rovers in the 2024–25 FA Cup third round.

 On 22 August 2025, Godfrey joined EFL Championship club Sheffield United on loan for the 2025–26 season.
 He made his debut the following day in United's 1–0 home defeat to Millwall.
+On 19 December, it was announced that Sheffield United had terminated Godfrey's loan contract early, sending him back to Atalanta effectively.

+On 20 January 2026, Atalanta sent Godfrey on loan to Danish Superliga club Brøndby until the end of the 2025–26 season.
+He made his competitive debut on 8 February in a 0–0 home draw against Randers, playing the full match.